 We do not need you to carry out an updating period before we can register you.
 However, you should still make sure that you have taken steps to update your knowledge and skills so that you can practise safely and effectively.

 You must meet our return to practice requirements by completing a 60-day period of updating before you can register with us.

 If you have practised outside of the UK in the five years since your qualification

 Our return to practice requirements are for people who have not been practising their profession.

 If you have been practising outside the UK and have not had a break of more than two years, our requirements will not apply to you.
 We will ask you to give us information about where you have practised and (if it applies) your registration with another regulator while you were outside the UK.

-You do not need to meet the return to practice requirements if you have not had a gap in practice of more than two years.
+You do not need to meet our return to practice requirements if you have practised your profession outside of the UK within the last two years.

 When you apply for registration, please give us information about your work outside of the UK so that we can consider whether you need to meet our return to practice requirements.

 HCPC welcomes applications to rejoin the main HCPC Register from those on the temporary register.

 As you have not been on the main HCPC Register for more than two years, this means you will need to meet our Return to Practice (RTP) requirements when submitting a readmission application.